 A \emph{round schedule} $\pi$ is a finite sequence of events of the form

 that encodes the way in which the processes with ids in the set $\bigcup_{j=1}^r X_j$ perform the events ${\sf E}_1,\ldots,{\sf E}_r$.
 For example, the round schedule given by

-means that processes $p_1,p_3$ perform the write and read events concurrently; after that, $p_2$ executes in solo its read and write events and finally all three processes invoked the shared objects concurrently.
-Similarly, the round schedule $\writeop{1,2,3},\readop{1,2,3},\scop{1,2,3}$ says that $p_1,p_2$ and $p_3$ execute concurrently the write and read events in the shared memory and then they invoked the shared objects concurrently.
+means that processes $p_1,p_3$ perform the write and read events concurrently; after that, $p_2$ executes solo its read and write events and finally all three processes invoke the shared objects concurrently.
+Similarly, the round schedule $\writeop{1,2,3},\readop{1,2,3},$ $\scop{1,2,3}$ says that $p_1,p_2$ and $p_3$ execute concurrently the write and read events in the shared memory and then they invoke the shared objects concurrently.